Low-risk prostate cancer: Active surveillance or treatment?

 Men with low-risk prostate cancer have four treatment options:

 • Active surveillance involves monitoring the prostate cancer, and only treating it if there are signs that it is progressing.
-This approach is based on the fact that low-risk prostate cancer often grows very slowly or doesn't grow at all, so treatment often isn’t needed.

 • In external radiotherapy, the cancer is exposed to radiation from outside the body, through the skin.
+The aim is to destroy the cancer cells.

 • In internal radiotherapy (brachytherapy), the cancer is exposed to radiation from slightly radioactive “seeds” (about the size of a grain of rice) that are implanted inside the body.
+These are inserted directly into the prostate in a minor procedure.
+Here too, the goal is to destroy the cancer cells.

 • The aim of surgery (radical prostatectomy) is to remove the tumor, together with the whole prostate, seminal vesicles and outer capsule.
+This can be done using open surgery with a slightly larger incision, for example between the testicles and anus.
+It is also possible to perform the surgery through several small incisions in the lower abdomen – with or without the use of a robot.

-Radiation and the surgical removal of the prostate are also referred to as "curative" treatments because the aim is to remove all of the tumor cells.
+Radiotherapy and the surgical removal of the prostate are also referred to as “curative” treatments because the aim is to remove all of the tumor cells.
 But a few cancer cells may stay in the body, or new cancer cells might develop.
 For this reason, men who have had radiotherapy or surgery are still advised to have regular PSA tests.

 What does active surveillance involve?